RefresherTowel/docs/echo/index.md

 You know the `show_debug_message` spiral:

-- You've been working on a feature for a week and you keep running into problems.
-- You begin sprinkling debug messages throughout your code.
-- More and more begin to pile up as you valiantly strive to find the problem.
-- Then suddenly your output is a wall of nonsense and the one line you actually need is almost impossible to see.
+You've been working on a feature for a week and you keep running into problems.
+You begin sprinkling debug messages throughout your code.
+More and more begin to pile up as you valiantly strive to find the problem.
+Then suddenly your output is a wall of text spam and the one line you actually need is lost amongst the noise...

 Echo is my attempt to fix that problem without turning logging into a whole second job.
 It's a lightweight debug logger for GameMaker.
 It gives you: